why teachers are quitting

 Here is what I think will need to happen to reduce the number of teachers who quit the profession:

-- Time for teachers to collaborate as a team and learn from each other
+• Provide time for teachers to collaborate as a team and learn from each other, as well as school staff morale boosting activities

 Teachers Quitting FAQ